- Thursday, May 11 , 2023: Deadline for submissions due 23:59 Anywhere on Earth (AoE) time.

 - Overleaf (or search for ACM Conference Proceedings “Master” Template)

-Please submit the 3-5 page manuscript in PDF format.
+Please submit the manuscript in PDF format.
 The submission should include author names (not anonymous submission).
-Note that:

-Poster abstract submissions must be uploaded online at the Precision Conference System (select CSCW 2022 Posters from the “Track” drop down menu) to be considered.
+Poster abstract submissions must be uploaded online at the Precision Conference System (select CSCW 2023 Posters from the “Track” drop down menu) to be considered.
 All attachments must be less than 5MB.
-If you have questions or comments please do not hesitate to contact the Posters Co-chairs at firstname.lastname@example.org
+If you have questions or comments please contact the Posters Co-chairs at firstname.lastname@example.org

 POSTER SUBMISSION INSTRUCTIONS